-The graph shows that export within Asia is much larger than other global regions and despite political tensions, the level of economic interconnectivity remains very high.
-The strengthening of the trade and investment links on the continent are improving the region’s resilience to uncertainties in the global trade environment.
-Asia’s fast recovery rate is helping it to maintain strong growth momentum amid the ongoing crisis and its continued integration and cooperation will underpin regional industrial and financial strength.
+The graph shows that export within Asia is much larger than with the other global regions and despite political tensions, the level of economic interconnectivity remains very high.
+The strengthening of the trade and investment links on the continent is improving the region’s resilience to uncertainties in the global trade environment.
+Asia’s fast recovery rate is helping it to maintain strong growth momentum amidst the ongoing crisis and its continued integration and cooperation will underpin regional industrial and financial strength

 The first chart in this section shows cross-border Merger & Acquisition activity, which is a tactic used to rapidly expand to new markets on a global scale.
-During 2018, the United States was the leading acquiring country for cross-border M&A activity with over 4.7 thousand deals, accounting for almost 50% of the total cross-border deals made during 2018.
+During 2018, the United States was the leading acquiring country for cross-border M&A activity with over 4717 deals, accounting for almost 50 percent of the total cross-border deals made during 2018.
 The United Kingdom (UK) and France were the next largest acquiring nations with 775 and 448 deals respectively.

-The chart shows that the first two places belong to Asian countries.
-The difference between the two charts is that by definition, Foreign Direct Investment includes "mergers and acquisitions, building new facilities, reinvesting profits earned from overseas operations, and intra company loans.
-So, therefore, M&A activities are only a specific part of FDI (only special types of contracts), while all Foreign Direct Investments have many more aspects.
+By definition, Foreign Direct Investment includes "mergers and acquisitions, building new facilities, reinvesting profits earned from overseas operations, and intra company loans.
+So, therefore, M&A activity is a detailed part of FDI, including only special types of contracts, when the whole FDI includes more aspects.